 When you want to buy colloidal silver, search for a solution with at least 30 parts per million (PPM) of silver.
 Be warned that a prepared solution can become expensive especially when you’re planning on using it on many seeds.

 If you don’t want to spend the extra cash, then you can buy a colloidal silver generator kit instead.
-This product is a long-term solution but can be slightly more expensive than just buying the regular solution.
+This product is a long-term solution but can be slightly more expensive than just buying a regular solution.
 However, having the kit in your private marijuana growing facility allows you to have an endless supply of colloidal silver.
 This kit tends to come with everything you need to create the solution and it can even include the silver.

 If you’re in a tight budget and want to make a DIY colloidal silver generator kit, then you can make the product out of certain materials.
 There are guides you can find online on how to create a generator kit and some of these manuals provide step-by-step processes perfect for beginner marijuana growers.